FAQS / More Information

 • Monthly ISP subscription (ITNT).

-Telkom’s current rates for set up and line rental are given below.
-Click here to view our ADSL packages and ADSL Modem/routers.
+Our current rates for a fibre set up and rental are given below.
+Click here to view our Fibre packages and Fibre Modem/routers.
 Select your preferred option and send us a request.
 Our technical team will then take you through the process.

 *Monthly rental excludes phone line rental, phone calls and call charges made to the Internet access POP number.
 To work out your monthly costs, just add the cost of your preferred ITNT ADSL package to the Telkom line rental fee or select our ADSL combo packages for additional cost savings.